Alhammoud/gatsby-blog/src/pages/2018-08-15/index.md

 ---
-path: "/2018/08/15/start-your-own-app-with-react-part-2"
+path: '/2018/08/15/start-your-own-app-with-react-part-2'
-date: "2018-08-15T05:52:00.000Z"
+date: '2018-08-15T05:52:00.000Z'
-title: "Start your own app with React, GraphQL and Serverless architecture: Part 2 - Deploying to a real domain name"
+title: 'Start your own app with React, GraphQL and Serverless architecture: Part 2 - Deploying to a real domain name'
-tags: ['graphql','serverless','react']
+tags: ['graphql', 'serverless', 'react']
 excerpt: "Start your own app with React, GraphQL and Serverless architecture: Part 2 - Let's get this running in production"
 ---